Yukon Eric

 Eric Holmback (April 16, 1916 – January 16, 1965) was an American professional wrestler, better known by the ring name Yukon Eric.

 Holmback spent the majority of his career in Southern Ontario, Canada, where he won the NWA Canadian Open Tag Team Championship on two occasions with Whipper Billy Watson in 1955 and 1961 and the Montreal Athletic Commission's International Heavyweight Championship.
 He also won the NWA Texas Heavyweight Championship in 1948.

 Holmback is best known for his 1952 match and subsequent feud with Killer Kowalski in which he lost his ear as a result of a botched knee drop.
 A rematch between the two the following year was the first televised wrestling match in Canada.
-Holmback continued to wrestle in Florida until he committed suicide in 1965.
+Holmback continued to wrestle in Florida until he died by suicide in 1965.